Suffering From a Work-Related Injury in Atlantic County?

 If you’ve been injured on the job, you may find it difficult – or even impossible – to continue working.
 Losing the ability to perform at work can become financially and emotionally crippling.
 Which is why you need the support of your employer to provide the medical services and disability benefits that you require in order to recover from your injuries.
 Workers’ compensation law is overseen by the NJ Department of Labor, where workers are protected by the Rules of the New Jersey Division of Workers’ Compensation.
 Workers’ compensation also provides death benefits to dependents of workers who have died as a result of their employment.
 While it is true that some occupations are riskier than others, it is important to understand that you can recover damages regardless of what type of job you have, or regardless of who was at fault in your work-related incident.

 When you’ve sustained an injury at work, it is important to know your rights and to learn more about receiving the benefits, medical care, and compensation that you are entitled to through a workers’ compensation claim.
 Our lead attorney, Jennifer Torsiello Cassett, is here to help you navigate through this complex process.
-Call The Law Office of Christopher A. Brown today, or fill out our online contact form to speak to a qualified representative from our firm, and to discover whether or not you are eligible for compensation.
+Call Brown Law today, or fill out our online contact form to speak to a qualified representative from our firm, and to discover whether or not you are eligible for compensation.

 Common Work-Related Injuries